joewatts000/gymtrack/readme.md

 # 🏋️‍♂️ GymWatch

 **GymWatch** is a cross-platform fitness tracking app built with **React Native** and **Expo**.
-Users can log exercises, record sets (weight, reps, and difficulty via emoji), and view past sessions.
+Users can log exercises, record sets (weight, reps, and difficulty), and view past sessions.
 Data is stored locally for quick offline access.

 ---